maluyckx/Network_Attacks/README.md

 Time taken : 18.703977584838867
 ```

-To confirm that the network connectivity was functioning as expected, the `pingall` command was executed.
-The output matched the basic enterprise network protection, indicating that the network connectivity was not affected by the protection.

 ### Protection on FTP

 To launch the protection, use the following command in mininet : `source protections/ftp_brute_force/commands_ftp_brute_force.py`.